evoreign/my-first-discord-bot/README.md

 its a bit of spaghetti code but i really appreciate it if someone can clean it up a bit. thank you for reading my code :)

+the use the assign role feature, u must change the server id, channel id, and the role id.